 After you have been arrested for driving under the influence, the Florida Department of Highway Safety and Motor Vehicles [DMV] will automatically suspend your driving privilege in the State of Florida if A) you blew over a 0.08 on the breathalyzer, or B) you refused to blow.
 This suspension is automatic and immediate.

-You have 10-days from your arrest to address this suspension.
+You have 10-days from your arrest to address the administrative suspension.
 The DUI citation will act as a temporary “Business Purpose Only” license during this time.
-There are no “extensions” for these ten days.
+There are no “extensions” for these ten days – see below.

 Things You Should Do Immediately After A DUI Arrest